310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Madara hidden %}
 “I’m not a manservant!
-I’m repeating myself, but — I’m your friend!
+I’m repeating myself, but—I’m your friend!
 Or, really, I’m your Mamaaaaa!”

-“Wait— But we’ll be family if I become your Mama, so wouldn’t that mean we won’t be friends?
+“Wait—But we’ll be family if I become your Mama, so wouldn’t that mean we won’t be friends?
 I’m contradicting myself!”

 {% endbubble %}
 {% bubble Chiaki past %}
 Ahhh!
 Look over there, Shinkai-kun!
 There’s something rising up from the ocean!
-It looks huge… Wait-- Is it a monster!?
+It looks huge… Wait—Is it a monster!?

 {% endbubble %}
 {% bubble Madara hidden %}
 “Nah, it’s not!
 It’s a drone that I dropped in the ocean to make it look like a meteorite.”

-“Mama made every single part of it all by himself!
+“Mama made eeevery single part of it all by himself!
 My recipe is a secret!
 It’s waterproof, and to some extent, I can control it remotely from far away!”

 {% endbubble %}
 {% bubble Chiaki past %}